ioanniskalogridis/Robust-functional-linear-regression/README.md

 hist(fit.mm$resids/fit.mm$scale)
 ```
+The least-squares estimates are considerably more wiggly than the MM-estimates.
 And here are normal QQ plots of the residuals.

 ```
 qqnorm(fit.mm$resids, pch = 20, cex = 1.5) ; qqline(fit.mm$resids, lwd  = 3, col = "red")